medic/cht-core/deploy/README.md

     ./describe-deployment cht-dev-namespace cht-couchdb-1

 Keep in mind that you will need to replace cht-dev-namespace and cht-couchdb-1 with your specific namespace and deployment names.

+## Known Issue

+Race condition may happen during deployment or sometimes after the upgrade-service has upgraded instances when you click on upgrade via the UI.
+The fix is scripted right now in the deploy-race-condition-fix script.
+Run the following:

+    ./deploy-race-condition-fix

+This restarts API and the upgrade service and redeploys the services for both.